JDDev0/lang/README.md

 ## Features

-In Lang there a many predefined functions and operators which make development of programs easy.
+Uses the [Lang interpreter](https://github.com/lang-programming/lang-interpreter) reference implementation with support for Native Modules and Native Functions

+### Lang CLI

+You can execute lang files with the Lang CLI.

 ### LangShell (REPL)

-The Lang Shell is a REPL shell with syntax highlighting and autocompletes to aid you during development.
+The Lang Shell is a REPL shell with many features to aid you during development.<br>
+Features:
+- Syntax highlighting
+- Code autocompletion
+- Command history
+- Loading and saving of lang files
+- Additional debug functions (like `func.printDebug()`)
+- 4k font size support

 ### Combinator functions